With Teeth: Title and packaging

-Early reports indicated that the album had a working title of Bleedthrough.
-Reznor stated that the name was eventually changed: "It was supposed to be about different layers of reality seeping into the next, but I think some people were thinking about blood or a tampon commercial."

 In a statement to fans on the official Nine Inch Nails website, Reznor explained that his dislike for the constraints of CD artwork led to the creation of a downloadable 20-megabyte 3 by 4 ft poster, incorporating credits, lyrics, and artwork.
 The poster, designed by Reznor and Rob Sheridan, contains lyrics that are not featured in the actual songs (a practice Reznor has continued since Pretty Hate Machine), as well as song titles and lyrics not featured on the album, possibly recorded but unreleased.
 The poster is available to members of the official Nine Inch Nails fan club as part of the initial welcome package.

 With Teeth is the last Nine Inch Nails studio album to include the Nothing Records logo in the packaging, since it was declared extinct after the February 2007 inclusion of the Beside You in Time home video.
 Before the release of the album, fans were able to listen to With Teeth in its entirety by attending listening parties that took place in 13 cities throughout the U.S. Anyone who attended received promotional posters and stickers.
 Those who pre-ordered the album received a limited edition 7" vinyl containing the single "The Hand That Feeds" as well as the B-side track "Home".
 The album was promoted with seven short teaser trailers.
 The Fragile, Things Falling Apart, and Year Zero were also promoted with trailers, as well as commercials.

 With Teeth was released as a standard CD, double vinyl, a DualDisc and a CD/DVD combo.
 In addition to 5.1 surround and stereo mixes of the songs, the DualDisc (and DVD) contain the video for "The Hand That Feeds", an interactive discography and a slide show of album artwork.
 Reznor also released multitrack files for a few of the songs.
 In retrospect Reznor said, "That whole idea of putting up multitracks, really was just, several years ago, bored in a hotel room [...] just as an experiment I happened to have the multitracks with me—I think I was doing press for With Teeth--I loaded up "The Hand That Feeds" and made it as a multitrack, in GarageBand. [...]
 I thought it would be cool to give the sounds to people, and I knew the challenge would be to get that past Interscope, essentially giving the masters out.
 But they agreed."
 Reznor has released multitrack files for every major Nine Inch Nails release up to, and including, The Slip.

 In June 2015, an instrumental version of the album was released to Apple Music.
 A remastered "Definitive Edition" was released on vinyl and digital in November 2019.